Arlanthir/notes/CardMagic.md

 1. Spread the cards for spectator to touch one.
 2. While returning spread to dealing position, outjog the card above the selection instead of the selection.
-3. Still during the movement, pull the selection with the right fingers and open it like a book.
+3. Still during the movement, cull the selection with the right fingers and open it like a book.
 4. Close the deck so the selection is not on the bottom of the deck and there is a fake outjogged card.

 Video: https://www.youtube.com/watch?v=nHQZojNUsVs